Proper Eviction Via N12 Process Notice Involves the Proper Issuing and Serving of an N12 Form Upon the Tenant | VP Legal Services & Notary

 Compensation

-Additionally, per section 48.1 of the Residential Tenancies Act, 2006, S.O.
-2006, Chapter 17, the landlord is also required to provide compensation to the tenant in an amount equivalent to one (1) month of the usual rent or offer the tenant another rental unit within the rental complex as suitable to the tenant.
-Specifically, section 48.1 says:
+In addition to the proper per of notice, as per section 48.1 of the Residential Tenancies Act, 2006, S.O.
+2006, Chapter 17, compensation payable to the tenant in an amount equivalent to one (1) month of the usual rent or by the landlord; or, if the tenant prefers, the landlord may provide compensation by way of providing the tenant with occupancy of another rental unit within the rental complex.
+Specifically, section 48.1 states:

 48.1 A landlord shall compensate a tenant in an amount equal to one month’s rent or offer the tenant another rental unit acceptable to the tenant if the landlord gives the tenant a notice of termination of the tenancy under section 48.